-An internal power-on reset circuit helps protect against inadvertent data writes.
-Addition protection is provided by driving Reset (Reset) Low during the power-on process, and only driving it High when V{CC} has reached the correct voltage level, V{CC} (min).
+An internal Power-On Reset circuit helps protect against inadvertent data writes.
+Addition protection is provided by driving Reset (Reset) Low during the Power-on process, and only driving it High when V{CC} has reached the correct voltage level, V{CC} (min).

-4.6 Active power, standby power and deep power-down modes
+4.6 Active Power, Stand-by Power and Deep Power-Down modes

-When Chip Select (\overline{S}) is Low, the device is enabled, and in the active power mode.
+When Chip Select (\overline{S}) is Low, the device is enabled, and in the Active Power mode.

-When Chip Select (\overline{S}) is High, the device is disabled, but could remain in the active power mode until all internal cycles have completed (program, erase, write).
-The device then goes in to the standby power mode.
+When Chip Select (\overline{S}) is High, the device is disabled, but could remain in the Active Power mode until all internal cycles have completed (Program, Erase, Write).
+The device then goes in to the Stand-by Power mode.
 The device consumption drops to I{CC1}.

-The deep power-down mode is entered when the specific instruction (the enter deep powerdown mode (DP) instruction) is executed.
+The Deep Power-down mode is entered when the specific instruction (the Enter Deep Power-down Mode (DP) instruction) is executed.
 The device consumption drops further to I{CC2} .
-The device remains in this mode until another specific instruction (the release from deep power-down mode and read electronic signature (RES) instruction) is executed.
+The device remains in this mode until another specific instruction (the Release from Deep Power-down Mode) is executed.

-All other instructions are ignored while the device is in the deep power-down mode.
-This can be used as an extra software protection mechanism, when the device is not in active use, to protect the device from inadvertent write, program or erase instructions.
+While in the Deep Power-down mode, the device ignores all Write, Program and Erase instructions (see Deep Power-down (DP)).
+This can be used as an extra software protection mechanism, when the device is not in active use, to protect the device from inadvertent Write, Program or Erase instructions.

-4.7 Status register
+4.7 Status Register

-The status register contains two status bits that can be read by the read status register (RDSR) instruction.
-See Section 6.4: Read status register (RDSR) for a detailed description of the status register bits.
+The Status Register contains two status bits that can be read by the Read Status Register (RDSR) instruction.
+See Section 6.4: Read Status Register (RDSR) for a detailed description of the Status Register bits.